mcagno/OrderManagement/README.md

-#OrderManagement project
+# OrderManagement project

-##Purpose
+## Purpose
 The project has the purpose to create an example of a small order management system composed by:
 - a backend using .NET WebAPI (RESTful), DDD, Dependency injection
 - an example of client API library accessing the WebAPI

-##Assembly description
+## Assembly description

-The solution is composed by the following project.

 ###OrderManagement.WebAPI
-The project contains the Web service layer for the backend, in order to perform the actions
+The project contains the Web service layer for the backend.

 ###OrderManagement.Domain
 The project contains the domain classes needed for the backend.

 ###OrderManagement.DTO
 The project contains the DTO classes needed to instantiate the communication between the client and the WebAPI.
-This project, although not striclty needed, is used by both the backend and the client API
+This project, although not striclty needed, is used by both the backend and the client API.

 ###OrderManagement.Assembler
 The project contains the classes that performs the translations between DTO and domain classes.